Why Veteran-Owned Coffee Deserves Your Attention

 Mission: Serve coffee to people who love America

-Widely available in retail (Walmart, Bass Pro)
+• Widely available in retail

-Offers a wide variety of roasts and gear
+• Large variety of roasts and gear

-Things to Know:
+Things to know

-May feel more like a lifestyle brand than a coffee company
+• Can feel more like a lifestyle brand than a coffee company

-Less focus on small-batch or specialty flavors
+• Less emphasis on small-batch freshness and specialty nuance

-3. Fire Department Coffee – Best for First Responder Support
+3. Fire Department Coffee

 Founded by: Veterans and firefighters